 1. Place one finger, with a small amount of pressure, onto the saphenofemoral junction (SFJ) which is located 4cm inferior-lateral to the pubic tubercle.

 2. Tap the varicose vein you are assessing, which should be located lower down the leg.

 Again, auscultation is rarely performed in modern clinical practice and has largely been replaced by modern venous duplex scanning.
-It is described below, so that you are aware of its existence.

 Please note that in modern practice all patients under consideration of varicose vein treatment will undergo a venous duplex scan of the entire superficial venous system to:

 Confirm the origin of the incompetence (e.g. SFJ, SPJ).